gianfrancobarone/pydbforms/README.md

 ####Quick start!
 You can download from the repository and make a first by simply modify the main.py, just put your sqlite3 database in the same directory change the database name variable 'Dbname' and table variable 'tablename' (and 'tablename2' if you want) and you are ready.
 Adding more table is very easy just follow the code...

-Here what you need to change in main.py to use your db
+Here what you need to change in main.py to use your db:

-# Attention, table names are case sensitive
-tablename = 'Customers'
-tablename2 = 'OrderDetails'
+// Attention, table names are case sensitive tablename = 'Customers' tablename2 = 'OrderDetails'
 DBname='testdb.db'